 When I was presented with the opportunity to teach Burlesque Striptease Dance Classes, I didn’t think twice about it.
 I was a bit nervous about creating my burlesque curriculum, syllabus and lesson plans but I figured between my transferable skills and my burlesque experience, I would be just fine.
-That is until out of curiosity of the options out there for burlesque instructor certification or burlesque teacher trainings, I happened upon “The Teaching Problem” on Burlesque Bible but it was written six years ago.
-There was also “Who Should Teach Burlesque and How” but that was written four years ago.
-And both left me discouraged and doubting whether or not I bit off more than I could chew by becoming a Burlesque Instructor.
+That is until out of curiosity of the options out there for burlesque instructor certification or burlesque teacher trainings, I happened upon “The Teaching Problem” on Burlesque Bible but it was written in 2012.
+There was also “Who Should Teach Burlesque and How” but that was written in 2012.
+Both left me discouraged and doubting whether or not I bit off more than I could chew by becoming a Burlesque Instructor.

 As mentioned, initially I didn’t think twice.
-I am a professionally trained and formally taught theater artist with a background in dance, management and more.
-Over the years I’ve lead hundreds of events, workshops, retreats and all kinds of things in the corporate and artistic world, with many of them focused on dance.
-Many of those focused on sensual erotic dance that always included an element of striptease, energy play, sensual core flow and emotionality while always being present to the musicality.
+I am a professionally trained and formally taught theater artist with a background in dance, management, and more.
+Over the years I’ve led hundreds of events, workshops, retreats, and all kinds of things in the corporate and artistic world, with many of them, focused on dance.
+Many of those focused on sensual erotic dance that always included an element of striptease, energy play, sensual core flow, and emotionality while always being present in the musicality.
 Over the years, I’ve naturally developed my own style of movement that I’ve taught and considering the true definitions of burlesque, I felt I had the experience and more to teach people “burlesque.”
 But did I qualify within the burlesque culture?
 Those two articles made me feel like perhaps I’d be ridiculed.
-Then I was encouraged by reading “Your Burlesque Teacher May Not Be Teaching You Burlesque” and that was written a year ago.
+Then I was encouraged by reading “Your Burlesque Teacher May Not Be Teaching You Burlesque” that was written in 2017.

 So, the first thing that I did was translate my current movement body of work which was “Sensual Erotic” with a focus on freestyle “Sensual Core Flow” into more congruency with “Burlesque.”
 That was the easy part.
 I still wanted to make sure I honored the history of burlesque and the culture of burlesque, even if my own style of expression was geared towards my preference.
 With that, I wanted to see what certifications and trainings were out there and that’s how I came across